Joseph Gary

 Joseph Easton Gary (July 9, 1821 – October 31, 1906) was an American lawyer and judge in the state of Illinois.
 He served over 40 years as a judge of the Superior Court of Cook County, including eight years as judge of the Illinois Appellate Court for the Cook County district.
-He infamously presided over the trial of eight anarchists for their alleged role in the Haymarket Riot, and sentenced seven of them to death despite a lack of a clear connection to the bomber.
+He presided over the trial of eight anarchists for their alleged role in the Haymarket Riot, and sentenced seven of them to death despite a lack of a clear connection to the bomber.

 Early life

 Joseph Gary was born in Potsdam, New York.
 As a young man he worked as a carpenter, following the trade of his father.
 He then moved to St. Louis in 1843 to study law and was admitted to the bar in 1844.
-He practiced for five years in Springfield, Missouri, then moved to Las Vegas, New Mexico, in 1849 and established a practice there.
+He practised for five years in Springfield, Missouri, then moved to Las Vegas, New Mexico, in 1849 and established a practice there.
 After three years, he moved to San Francisco, California, and then to Berlin, Wisconsin.
 He finally settled in Chicago in 1856, and remained there for the rest of his life.